 - Remove all pricing from your website and marketing materials immediately.

 - Ensure the copy on your website and marketing speaks to the outcomes, results and experiences your product or service provides.
-Use pictures, video and story telling to support the copy (people are not rational – they buy with emotion, not logic).
+Use pictures, video, and storytelling to support the copy (people are not rational – they buy with emotion, not logic).

-- Remind every prospect the bargain of a cheap price will satisfy them momentarily but cheap prices always come with hidden fees they’ll pay for with frustration, poor service, low quality, mediocre results and disappointment – all of which last forever.
+- Remind every prospect the bargain of a cheap price will satisfy them momentarily but cheap prices always come with hidden fees they’ll pay for with frustration, poor service, low quality, mediocre results, and disappointment – all of which last forever.

-- Remember if you’re losing price wars, you’re in the wrong war to begin with.
+- Remember if you’re losing price wars, you’re in the wrong war, to begin with.

-- Come up with ways to add more value with bonuses, guarantees, no-charge follow ups or revisions, print versions, exclusive downloads, bonuses and complimentary audits.
+- Come up with ways to add more value with bonuses, guarantees, no-charge follow-ups or revisions, print versions, exclusive downloads, bonuses and complimentary audits.
 The idea here is to make the value so irresistible, they can’t say no – even at the higher price.
 You CAN do this if you take the time and brainstorm.

-- Get focussed on and market to the niche you can serve better than anyone else, because the more your business is positioned as the “expert” for any given niche, the less price matters.
+- Get focused on and market to the niche you can serve better than anyone else, because the more your business is positioned as the “expert” for any given niche, the less price matters.